Skip to content

 If you're not new to the public cloud, you may already be familiar with the approach of using a multi-account cloud architecture for implementing an effective solution for separations of concerns by mapping each cloud account to your organizational structure, security, and compliance concerns or some other design pattern that best meets your organization's needs.
 The same approach applies to your data architecture in Snowflake's data cloud by using multiple Snowflake accounts within your data architecture and using data sharing as the interface between those accounts.

-Note: even if you're not using Snowflake today and you’re building on another cloud platform, you should consider making your architecture support data sharing, as many of the other platforms are adding data-sharing capabilities to their functionality.
+Note: even if you're not using Snowflake today and building on another cloud platform, you should consider making your architecture support data sharing, as many other platforms are adding data-sharing capabilities to their functionality.

 The simplest example of how data sharing can help you practice this approach is creating a second sandbox account for data science.
 Using data sharing, you can give direct read-only access to your raw (“data lake”) schema as well as your processed (“data warehouse”) and modeled (“data mart") schemas to your data science team.
 They can import whatever other data they want and create any datasets they need for their models or ML training directly inside their sandbox.

 This approach simplifies the security controls required for the two groups to work together on the same platform.
-It empowers each to continually work on enhancing their data and solutions without spending much time writing ETL to move the data across different technology stacks.
+It empowers each to continually enhance their data and solutions without spending much time writing ETL to move the data across different technology stacks.

 Next, you can enable additional accounts to support your development and testing efforts.
 This approach takes advantage of the ability to define how to handle sensitive data at the point of exchange by effectively classifying, masking, anonymizing, tokenizing, or filtering protected data.
-This makes it so the users in the development and testing accounts can use functionality like zero-copy cloning to work safely and directly with production data without putting any effort into cleaning it before using it during their tasks.
+This allows the users in the development and testing accounts to use functionality like zero-copy cloning to work safely and directly with production data without putting any effort into cleaning it before using it during their tasks.

-Once you gain enough experience empowering different functional groups within your data teams to work with your data, you can further extend the same approach by creating specific analytics accounts for different OUs like marketing, finance, sales, etc.
+Once you gain enough experience empowering different functional groups within your data teams to work with your data, you can extend the same approach by creating specific analytics accounts for different OUs, such as marketing, finance, sales, etc.

 From Data Sharing to Data Networks